backend-development/backend-development-textbook/source/rails_authentication.md

 ## Authentication

-While the session let's you recognize the same user from one HTTP request to the next it does not - in itself - help to authenticate users.
+The session lets you recognize the same user from one HTTP request to the next.
+But it does not - in itself - help to authenticate users.

 The most common way to achieve Authentication is through passwords.